 Located on the 2nd floor of the Andruss Library, the Juvenile Collection is a collection of fiction and non-fiction books written for children and young adults.
 This collection contains all of the Caldecott and Newbery Award winning titles, as well as many other award-winners.

 This collection was originally the library for the teacher training school formerly housed in the Ben Franklin building, and has continued using the Dewey Decimal classification common to most school libraries; it contains books of interest to a range of readers from beginners through high school.
 Books are shelved by category: non-fiction, fiction, and oversize.
 Children's oversize books are shelved at the end of the Juvenile & Young Adult Collection.

 Books from the Juvenile Collection may be checked out at the Circulation Desk for 6 weeks.

+All library microforms and reader/printers are located on the 1st floor.
 What are microforms?
 They are reduced photographic images of pages, in either microfilm, microfiche, or microprint (see below for more info).
 Used to archive materials, microfilm and microfiche were the two most popular archival media of the twentieth century.
 Microform readers or reader/printers must be used to magnify the text.